syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

-'Initialize the OCR processor with tesseract binaries folder path.
+'Initialize the OCR processor.
-Using processor As OCRProcessor = New OCRProcessor("TesseractBinaries/3.02/")
+Using processor As OCRProcessor = New OCRProcessor()

     'Load an existing PDF document.
     Dim stream As FileStream = New FileStream("Input.pdf", FileMode.Open)